Topological Field Theory and Phase Transition

+Where $\chi$ is Euler characteristics, $w$ is the modular weight.
+For any finite value of $N$, the partition function $Z(\tau)$ is smooth as a function of $\tau$, but for large $N$ limit, as $N \rightarrow \infty$, the function becomes non-smooth \cite{Maloney:2007ud}.
+Or, in other words, the function is not a analytic function now.
+The original idea of Lee and Yang is that although a system in finite volume can have no phase transition, its partition function, depending on the complexified thermodynamic variables, can have zeroes.
+Then, in the infinite volume limit, the zeroes become more numerous and may become dense.
+Then, a true phase transition can emerge.
+In our problem, the limit $N \rightarrow \infty$, is analogous to a thermodynamic limit.
+Or, in other words, Lee-Yang type phase transition happens in the topological twisted super Yang-Mills field theory in the large $N$ limit.

 In summary, we introduce the Jones polynomial and topological field theory.
 In fact, the expectation value of the Wilson loop is the Jones polynomial.
 Witten find that the Hawking-page phase transition in $Ads_{3}$ space is Lee-yang type.
 Then we study the zeros of the topological field theory.
 And we shown that the zero of hopf link obey the Lee-Yang unit circle theorem.
 It is suggested that there is no phase transition in this link.
 Since all the Jones polynomials of torus $J\left(m,n\right)$ there are at least two real zeros.
 Then we argue that phase transition can happen in the torus knot.
 Or, more accurately, phase transitions can happen in the topological field theory which the corresponding knot is torus knot.
+And we also show that the Lee-Yang type phase transition happens in the topological twisted super Yang-Mills field theory in the large N limit.

 The $\frac{1}{N}$ expansion of the free energy of Chern-Simons theory~\cite{Ooguri:1999bv,Neitzke:2004ni} takes the form $F=\sum_{g, h} C_{g, h} N^{h} \kappa^{2 g-2+h}=\sum_{g, h} C_{g, h} N^{2-2 g} \lambda^{2 g-2+h}$.
 However, in the large N limit, it is possible to have phase transitions even in finite volume.
 Further evidence was found in that the Wilson lines observable in the topological string theory gives the same knot invariants~\cite{Labastida:2000yw}.
 Then there is natural question to ask: Can phase transition really happen in the topological string theory?